Ubudu/Android-IOT-SDK/README.md

 		}
 	});

-When a dongle is already connected to another device the `onConnectionError(error)` is called after a while.

-To disconnect from the dongle please call:
+To disconnect from the device please call:

 	mDongle.disconnect();

-### u\_ble\_scanner communication
+### BLE communication

-Before communicating with the dongle a data received interface should be set:
+Before communicating with the BLE device its BLE services have to be discovered:

+    mDongle.discoverServices(new BleDevice.ServicesDiscoveryListener() {
+                @Override
+                public void onServicesDiscovered(List<BluetoothGattService> services) {
+                    // services found
+                }

+                @Override
+                public void onError(Error error) {
+                    // error
+                }
+            });

+With the BLE services of the device discovered it is possible to establish a 2 way communication channel.
+In order to do this one GATT characteristic with WRITE permission and one with NOTIFICATIONS permission have to be chosen.
+It is possible to set single GATT characteristic for both purposes:

+    mDongle.setGattCharacteristicForWriting(characteristic);

+    dongle.registerForNotifications(characteristic, new BleDevice.RegisterForNotificationsListener() {
+                @Override
+                public void onRegistered(BluetoothGattCharacteristic characteristic) {
+                    // success
+                }

+                @Override
+                public void onError(Error error) {
+                    // error
+                }
+            });

 	mDongle.setDataReceivedEventListener(new BleDevice.ReceiveDataEventListener() {
 		@Override